sadroad/leaguetracker/README.md

 - game outcome

-need to keep track of last epoch checked and update all games if there is a difference
+need to keep track of last epoch checked and update all games if there is a difference (this is for when the server shuts down but nothing else)